-Condition: We identified misstatements in the financial statements during the audit related to appropriate recognition of depreciation expense and the capitalization of assets that were not initially identified by the ESU No. 19's internal controls over financial reporting.
+Condition: We identified misstatements in the financial statements during the audit related to appropriate capitalization of assets and the recognition of depreciation expense that were not initially identified by the District's internal controls.

-Context: A significant amount of manual processes are involved in the reporting of capital assets.
-Additionally, a planned software upgrade caused issues within the capital assets ledger of the accounting system.
-Audit adjusting entries were required to appropriately state the balances of capital assets in the financial statements.
+Context: The District maintains a separate asset management module within its accounting system that interfaces with the general ledger that is not being utilized appropriately.
+In addition, a significant amount of manual processes are also involved in the reporting of capital assets.
+Additionally, a software upgrade caused issues within the asset management module of the accounting system.

-Cause: Certain capital asset additions from the prior year were not appropriately entered into ESU No. 19's capital assets ledger of the accounting system, and a manual process used to recognize depreciation expense miscalculated the amount of depreciation expense that should have been recognized during the fiscal year.
+Cause: Certain capital asset additions were not appropriately entered into the by the system of internal controls.

-Effect: Audit adjusting entries were required to appropriately report capital asset activities and recognize depreciation expense appropriately in the fiscal year.
+District's asset management module of the accounting system, and the manual process used to recognize amounts not included in the asset management module resulted in errors that were not detected and corrected activities and recognize depreciation expense appropriately in the fiscal year.

-Recommendation: We recommend management review and strengthen the internal controls over its financial reporting processes as related to capital assets to ensure that all capital asset activity is being properly recognized in the financial statements.
+Effect: Audit adjusting entries were required to appropriately report capital asset its financial reporting processes as related to capital assets to ensure that all capital asset activity is being properly recognized in the financial statements.